swapnilmore2503/RunCarla-Capstone/README.md

 ```
 where
 * Class is a string identifying the class.
 Our interest is in 'traffic light',
-* probability is the confidence the YOLOV3 node has in the the classification,
+* probability is the confidence the YOLOv3 node has in the the classification,
-* xmin, ymin, xmax, ymas are the absolute coordinates of the bounding box around the classified object.
+* xmin, ymin, xmax, ymax are the absolute coordinates of the bounding box around the classified object.

 ### Traffic Light Detection Node
 Traffic Light detection subscribes to the /image_color and /darknet_ros/bounding_boxes topic.
 When it receives an image in /image_color it processes the image via the callback function TL_Detector::image_cb.

-For the simulator, since we had the waypoints we could use the waypoints to determine the relative position of the traffic light to the car and only process the closest traffic light.
+For the simulator, since we had the waypoints, we could use the waypoints to determine the relative position of the traffic light to the car and only process the closest traffic light.

 Under real-world driving, we don't have waypoints; We only have the images.